MarekPloszczyca/MagicTheGatheringCardDatabase/README.md

-# MarvelSnapCardDatabase
+# Magic: The Gathering Database
-Database of all cards available in Marvel Snap game..
+Database of cards available in Magic: The Gathering game.